meheduz/Project-150/README.md

-# 🐍 Advanced Snake Game in C with Raylib
+# 🐍 Snake Game in C.

 A modern twist on the classic Snake game, built using C and the [raylib](https://www.raylib.com/) game library.
 This version features: